 - Real-time recommendations – leveraging advanced analytics that delivers data fast and accurate through self-learning

-- Some of the ways 3PL has supported the transport sector by providing seamless interfacing with transport management systems, conducting assessments, analyzing key performance indicators to evaluate on-time final delivery, and decrease cost.
+- Some ways 3PL has supported the transport sector are by providing seamless interfacing with transport management systems, conducting assessments, analyzing key performance indicators to evaluate on-time final delivery, and decreasing cost.

-- Transportation tracking just got easier with Radio-Frequency Identification (RFID) technology that helps in assisting ground handling agents to track down freight, cargo, goods or lost shipments.
+- Transportation tracking just got easier with Radio-Frequency Identification (RFID) technology that helps ground handling agents track down freight, cargo, goods, or lost shipments.

-Companies like ACL Airshop are providing advanced ULD tracking with COREInsight a Bluetooth ULD Tracking system for cargo control and tagging of carrier shipments, air cargo management, asset tracking, and reporting solutions.
+Companies like ACL Airshop provide advanced ULD tracking with COREInsight, a Bluetooth ULD Tracking system for cargo control and tagging of carrier shipments, air cargo management, asset tracking, and reporting solutions.

 - CoreInsight Node Technology allows manufacturers to track shipments and can remotely monitor packages with Business Intelligence (BI) and aids in operations by accurately tracking cargo with the assistance of ULD equipment.

-- Core Nodes is a low cost and easy installation saves time and money.
-Web-based reports a carrier can visually update their systems in real-time location.
+- Core Nodes is a low-cost and easy installation that saves time and money.
+Web-based reports, a carrier can visually update their systems in real-time location.

-- Unit load (ULD) devices are widely used in air cargo shipments and are cargo pallets used to load freight for airlines loading cargo.
+- Unit load (ULD) devices are widely used in air cargo shipments and cargo pallets used to load freight for airlines.